 COVID-19 update for Whistler

-Vancouver, B.C. - Vancouver Coastal Health (VCH) has recorded a reduction in COVID-19 transmission in the Whistler community compared to recent weeks.
+Vancouver, BC- Vancouver Coastal Health (VCH) continues to record a further decline in COVID-19 transmission in Whistler compared to previous reporting periods.

-The reported cases continue to be among young adults who live and work in the Whistler community.
-The most common location for transmission continues to be in household settings and social gatherings.
+The reported cases continue to be identified among young adults who live in the Whistler community.
+The most common location for transmission continues to be in household settings.

-VCH strongly advises residents in Whistler in our region to continue to follow public health guidelines, including those who have been vaccinated.
-VCH also asks any Whistler residents who experience COVID-19-like symptoms to complete the BC COVID-19 Self-Assessment Tool and to access testing services in their community, if required.
+VCH asks any Whistler residents or visitors who experience COVID-19-like symptoms to complete the BC COVID-19 Self-Assessment Tool and to access testing services in their community, if required.
 VCH continues to provide care and support to those who have tested positive for COVID-19 in the Whistler community.
-This includes rigorous case and contact follow-up for all confirmed cases of COVID-19 in our region.

 Vancouver Coastal Health is responsible for the delivery of $4.1 billion in community, hospital and long-term care to more than one million people in communities including Richmond, Vancouver, the North Shore, Sunshine Coast, Sea to Sky corridor, Powell River, Bella Bella and Bella Coola.
 VCH also provides specialized care and services for people throughout B.C., and is the province's hub of health-care education and research.